 After this, while galling to imagine if it's yours, suitcases can be auctioned off and usually cost £10-£75.
 You don’t always know what's inside the cases, but pick a winner and profits are possible from selling them on.

 How do I bid?
 To bid, you need to go to an auction house on the day.
-The biggies include Greasbys in Tooting, south London, BCVA in Bristol and Mulberry Bank in Glasgow.
-Another is Wellers in Milton Keynes, but this is closed until November 2016.
+The biggies include Greasbys in Tooting, south London, BCVA in Bristol, Mulberry Bank in Glasgow and Wellers in Milton Keynes.

 Some other auctioneers may sell lost luggage on occasion – you'll need to call up local ones to ask.
 If you find more which do this, let us know in the Lost Luggage Auctions thread.